Healthdirect Free Australian health advice you can count on.

 • applying dressings to the affected skin

-• medication or patches to expand the blood vessels and increase blood flow to the affected areas
+• medicine or patches to expand your blood vessels and increase blood flow to the affected areas

 Can chilblains be prevented?